 Fig. 3.
-Typical plots of the dependence of the logarithm to base ten of the mass of MG adsorbed per unit weight of adsorbent against the concentration of MG green left in equilibrium solution according to Eq.
-(2) at 10 oC, pH 3.1 for (A) UCC (B) TCC and (C) ACC.
+Typical plots of the dependence of the logarithm to base ten of the mass of MG adsorbed per unit weight of (A) UCC (B) TCC and (C) ACC against the logarithm of the concentration of MG green left in equilibrium solution according to Eq.
+(2) at 10 oC .

-Conditions: MG concentration and adsorbent dosage are as specified in Figs. 1 and 2.
+Conditions: pH 3.10, MG concentration and adsorbent dosage are as specified in Figs. 1 and 2.
 Each data point is the mean of three replicate experiments subject to 5 % standard error.

-Fig. 4.
-Typical plots of the dependence of the logarithm to base ten of the mass of MG adsorbed per unit weight of adsorbent on logarithm to base ten of the concentration of MG green left in equilibrium solution according to Eq.
-(2), at 25 oC, pH 5.1 for (A) UCC (B) TCC and (C) ACC.

-Conditions: MG concentration and adsorbent dosage are as specified in Figs. 1 and 2.
-Each data point is the mean of three replicate experiments subject to 5% standard error.

 An important benefit of the success achieved in fitting the experimental data to Freundlich equation lies in the potential of Freundlich constant, KF, for determining the thermodynamic properties of adsorbent-adsorbate interaction.
-To the best of our knowledge, this experiment is the first report the use of the KF in the determination of the thermodynamic parameters of interaction.
+To the best of our knowledge, this experiment is the first to report the use of the KF in the determination of the thermodynamic parameters of interaction.
 Values of KF were determined at different temperatures of the experiment.
-In doing this, we assumed that KF, which measures the extent of adsorption of the MG to each adsorbent is synonymous to equilibrium constant of a reaction, which measures the extent of the interaction between two reacting species in a reversible reaction at equilibrium.
+In doing this, we assumed that KF, which measures the extent of adsorption of the MG to each adsorbent type is synonymous to equilibrium constant of a reaction, which measures the extent of the interaction between two reacting species in a reversible reaction at equilibrium.
 Here it is delineated as Kad(T) to show its dependence on temperature.
 Linear Van’t Hoff plot for the interaction of MG with each adsorbent should yield the values of the standard enthalpy and entropy changes accompanying the interaction between MG and each adsorbent type.

-The values of logKF obtained is the value of Log(X/M) in the limit of log(Ceq) → 0, known as the intercept of the plot. logKF is therefore obtained from plots such as presented in Figs. (3) and (4) at specified temperature.
+The values of logKF obtained is the value of log(X/M) in the limit of log(ceq) → 0, known as the intercept of the plot. logKF is therefore obtained from plots such as presented in Figs. (3) at specified temperature.
 The values of logKF at specified temperature were plotted according to Van’t Hoff Equation to obtain the enthalpy and the entropy of adsorption of MG on the different adsorbents with a view to determining how the treatment of the corncob and the operating pH affect the adsorptive properties of the adsorbent.

-Figure 5A presents the Van’t Hoff plot of the UCC at pH 3.1.
-Corresponding data at pH 3.1 for the TCC and the ACC are presented in Figs. 5B and 5C respectively.
+Fig. 4A presents the Van’t Hoff plot of the UCC at pH 3.10.
+Corresponding data at pH 3.10 for the TCC and the ACC are presented in Figs. 4B and 4C respectively.
 The calculated thermodynamic parameters from these plots are reported in Table 1.
 It can be seen that the dependence of ln(KF) on the reciprocal of the T in each case is linear within experimental uncertainty.
 In each case the value of R2 is greater than 0.97.
 This gives a strong indication that our assumption that KF is synonymous to equilibrium constant of an equilibrium reaction is reasonable.
 The enthalpy of the interaction between MG and the adsorbents increase in the order ACC < UCC < TCC (Table 1.).

-Figure 5: The Van’t Hoff plot with Eq.
+Fig. 4.
+The Van’t Hoff plot with Eq.
 (5) and fitting parameters of Table I, describing the adsorption of MG on: (A) UCC (B) TCC and (C) ACC.
 Conditions: Concentration of MG 13.6 ×10-6 mol dm-3; pH, 3.10; adsorbent dose, as in Figs. 1 and 2.